Utilities

 Sanitation & Recycling

-Ecotech currently serves the Town of Georgetown providing sanitation and recycling services for our community.
+sweetland currently serves the Town of Georgetown providing sanitation and recycling services for our community.
 Through contracting with this provider, the Town saves thousands of dollars a year without eliminating services or reducing customer assistance that our businesses and community members have come to count on.
-For residential or commercial questions, concerns, or new service inquiries, Ecotech can be contacted at (812) 206-8660 or you can visit Ecotech’s website to speak to one of their representatives or check for pickup time changes.
+For residential or commercial questions, concerns, or new service inquiries, Sweetland can be contacted at (812) 944-5642 or you can visit https://sweetlandltd.com/ to speak to one of their representatives.

 Solid Waste (Paints, Oils, Electronics, etc.) must be deposed of at the Floyd County Hazardous Materials Site.